 What Are Illusions?

-Illusions are another sensory misperception.
+A distortion of sensory perception when you misinterpret real external stimuli, such as mistaking hats on a coat rack for heads. are another sensory misperception.
 Instead of seeing something that isn’t there, people with illusions misinterpret real things in the environment.
 For example, the clothes in the closet may look like a group of people.

 Like visual hallucinations, illusions tend to occur in low light or low visibility situations.